Go Back

 INSTRUCTIONS

-• In a large bowl, lightly mix the oats and cinnamon.
-Add the oats to the melted mixture and stir together until all the oats are coated.
+• In a large bowl, lightly mix the oats and cinnamon (if using).
+Add the oats to the melted mixture and stir together until all of the oats are coated and no dry spots remain.

-• Transfer the mixture to your prepared tin and smooth the mixture into the corners.
+• Transfer the mixture to your prepared tin and smooth & press it into the corners with the back of a spoon.

-• Bake in your pre-heated oven for about 22-25 minutes, until the edges are lightly golden and the middle still has a "slight wobble".
+• Bake in your preheated oven for about 22-25 minutes, until the edges are lightly golden and the middle still has a slight wobble.
 It may look like it has not completely baked, but don't worry!
-It will set as it cool downs.
+It will set as it cools down.

-The edges will have risen a little, so press back down with a cold spoon, if desired.
+• The edges may have risen a little, so press back down with a cold spoon if you prefer a neater finish,

 IMPORTANT NOTE: